top of page

 Be of Service to Others

 Born and raised in Melrose, Hamilton’s ties to the community span four generations.
 His great-grandparents, Herbert and Ruth Hamilton, moved their family to Melrose from Revere in 1907.
-"Since then, four generations of Ward’s family have gone through the public schools and graduated from Melrose High School.
-Ward attended Auburn University as an undergraduate and earned a Master's degree in 2012 from UMass-Amherst.
-He has been married to his wife, Andrea, for twenty-nine years.
-They are the proud parents of five children: Hannah, Joseph, Grace, Johanna, and Seth.
+Since then, four generations of the family have matriculated through the public schools and graduated from Melrose High School.
+Ward attended Auburn University as an undergraduate and earned a master’s degree in 2012 from UMass-Amherst.
+He has been married to his wife, Andrea, for thirty-one years.
+They are the proud parents of five children: Hannah, Joseph, Grace, Johanna, and Seth; as well as a grandson, Ethan Ward Connor.

 Hamilton is the owner of Olde Mohawk Historic Preservation on East Emerson Street, a business specializing in masonry restoration, traditional roofing systems, and architectural woodwork.
 A mason by trade, he got his start in construction with the International Union of Bricklayers and Allied Craftworkers.
-Ward has been fortunate to work on some great buildings, but his favorite projects involve adaptive reuse.
+Ward has been fortunate to work on some great buildings, but his favorite projects have involved adaptive reuse.
 By repurposing existing buildings for affordable housing and other uses, Ward believes we can prolong the useful service life of structures that would otherwise end up in a landfill.

 Screenshot 2023-06-09 at 7.40.19 AM.png